waqarabbas123/Shepley-Demo-Website/README.md

-In this repository bootstrap simple clone website using html and css
+this is the bootstrap clone website just using html and css only.